Global Seal of Biliteracy Surpasses 50,000 Certifications as Schools Connect Language Skills to Career Success

 “Being able to communicate in multiple languages gives our students a distinct advantage, especially in service industries like hospitality and healthcare,” said Principal Laura Willis.
 “The Global Seal of Biliteracy not only affirms their cultural identities, but also connects language learning with workforce readiness and global citizenship.”

-Speaking your customer's language is more crucial than ever.
-The old mantra expressed by Willy Brandt, former German Chancellor, still rings true: "If I'm selling to you, I speak your language.
-But if I'm buying, dann müssen Sie Deutsch sprechen [then you have to speak German]."
-This customer-centric approach is backed by compelling data: 72.4% of consumers are more likely to purchase products when information is available in their native language.
+Demand for bilingual talent is on the rise.
+According to the WorldMetrics 2024 Market Data Report, 60% of U.S. employers prefer bilingual candidates, and the demand for multilingual workers has more than doubled in the past five years.
+Bilingual professionals can command up to a 35% increase in job opportunities, depending on industry and location.
+In Florida, for example, bilingual workers earn an average of $7,000 more per year than their monolingual counterparts.
+Federal agencies like the Department of Defense even offer up to a 5% salary bonus for language-proficient employees.

-The Global Seal of Biliteracy is helping to close equity gaps by certifying language skills for all learners, from college-bound students to adult learners, heritage speakers, and those in Career and Technical Education (CTE) or Vocational Education and Training (VET) pathways.
+The Global Seal of Biliteracy is helping to close equity gaps by certifying language skills for all learners, from college-bound students to adult learners, heritage speakers, and those in Career and Technical Education (CTE) pathways.
 As more schools integrate workplace credentials into their curricula, the Global Seal stands out as a tool that bridges academic achievement and employability.

 “Celebrate what you want to duplicate,” said Global Seal of Biliteracy Executive Director Linda Egnatz.
 “Every certificate we issue represents more than a test result—it’s a message to learners that their language skills are valuable and can be used in the workplace.
 NWCTA’s students show us what’s possible when language learning is connected to students’ career goals and identities.”